LG G Flex 2

 Single Review, online available, Very Long, Date: 02/18/2015

-Source: Pocketnow English EN→zh-CN Archive.org version
+Source: Pocketnow EN→zh-CN Archive.org version

 But in the real world, the G Flex 2 is handicapped by one of its biggest differentiators.
 The stormy relationship between the Snapdragon 810, Android Lollipop and LG’s custom interface makes for a very inconsistent software experience – one that gets more frustrating the longer you use it.
 Once LG corrects these issues, via its promised software updates or hardware revisions, the G Flex 2 might live up to the potential of its impressive specs and futuristic design.
 For now, it’s more valuable as yet another reminder that specs aren’t everything.